wg-osr/walkerga.github.io/monsters/abhir.md

 1. **Trace:** A smashed helmet is spit out of the abyss.
 1. **Trace:** Ominous writings of someone looking for a hero.

+---

+## Mutation

+You bear the trapped soul of a defeated warrior.
+It manifests as a chitinous armor on ...

+1. ... your legs.
+1. ... one of your arms.
+1. ... your hand, which counts as a one-handed weapon of your choice.
+1. ... your chest.
+1. ... your face.
+1. roll again.
+You know the spell word *Weapon* and gain one spell dice.

+That specific body part is immune to fire and counts as armored.
+You cannot wear equipment on this body part.